The Art of Writing Great Melodies

 Examples: “OOhh Baby I Love Your Way (Peter Frampton).

-Using nonsense syllables helps make song more memorable and more expressive.
+Using nonsense syllables helps make the song more memorable and more expressive.

 G. Using fresh rhythms.